-Establishment of Advisory Committee

-42. (1) A committee to be known as the Plant Breeders' Rights Advisory Committee is hereby established.

-(2) The Advisory Committee may advise the Registrar on-

-- (a) any technical matter arising from any provision of this Act; and - (b) any other matter relating to the administration of this Act referred to the Advisory Committee by the Registrar.

-Appointment of members of Advisory Committee and termination of membership

-43. (1) The Minister must appoint as members of the Advisory Committee-

-- (a) two persons who are appropriate persons to represent breeders of new plant varieties; - (b) two persons who are appropriate persons to represent farmers; - (c) one person who is an appropriate person to represent the interests of consumers of new plant varieties or of the products of new plant varieties; 10 - (d) one person to represent conservation interests in respect of new plant varieties and the potential impacts of new plant varieties on the environment; - (e) one person to represent indigenous interests in respect of new plant varieties and the source, use and impacts of new plant varieties; and - (f) one person with qualifications in respect, or experience in the relevant fields of 15 law, including but not limited to Intellectual Property Law and Administrative Law.

-(2) Whenever it is necessary to appoint a member of the Advisory Committee-

-- (a) the Minister must, by notice in any appropriate media, call for the nomination of persons who comply with the criteria contemplated in subsection (1); 20 - (b) the Minister must establish a selection committee, consisting of not more than five members appointed by the Minister; - (c) the Minister must refer all nominations received to such selection committee; - (d) the selection committee must compile a short-list of candidates in accordance with the provisions of subsection (1); - (e) the selection committee must, within 30 days after the signing of the letters of appointment of its members, recommend to the Minister a list of not less than three candidates for each of the categories referred to in subsection (1); and - (f) the Minister must appoint such number of members as is required from the list of candidates recommended by the selection committee.

-(3) A member of the of the Advisory Committee serves in a part-time capacity.(4) A member of the Advisory Committee serves for a period not exceeding three years as specified in the letter of appointment and may be reappointed for one more term not exceeding three years.

-(5) If, upon the expiration of the term of office of the members of the Advisory 35 Committee, the Minister has not yet appointed new members to take their place, the existing members continue in office until new members have been appointed to replace them.

-(6) The Minister may at any time terminate the appointment of a member of the Advisory Committee if that member is incapable of performing his or her functions or 40 is found guilty of misconduct.

-(7) If the appointment of a member of the Advisory Committee is terminated in terms of subsection (6), the Minister must give the person written notice informing him or her of the termination and must set out the reasons for the termination in the notice.

-(8) A member of the Advisory Committee may resign by written notice to the 45 Minister.

-(9) The Registrar is a member of the Advisory Committee by virtue of his or her office.
+Establishm nent of Advisory Committee 45.
+(1) A may be esta committee to be known as the Plant Breeders' Rights Advisory Committee ablished.
+5 • Advisory Committee may advise the Registrar on- ny technical matter arising from any provision of this Act; and ny other matter relating to the administration of this Act referred to the advisory Committee by the Registrar.
+Appointme ent of members of Advisory Committee and termination of membership 10 46.
+(1) T he Minister may appoint as members of the Advisory Committee- (a) tv wo persons who are appropriate persons to represent breeders of new plant arieties; wo persons who are appropriate persons to represent farmers; ne person who is an appropriate person to represent the interests of 15 (d) o onsumers of new plant varieties or of the products of new plant varieties; ne person to represent conservation interests in respect of new plant varieties nd the potential impacts of new plant varieties on the environment; ne person to represent indigenous interests in respect of new plant varieties nd the source, use and impacts of new plant varieties; and 20 ne person with qualifications in respect, or experience in the relevant fields of aw, including but not limited to Intellectual Property Law and Administrative aw. never it is necessary to appoint a member of the Advisory Committee- 25 ne Minister must, by notice in any appropriate media, call for the nomination f persons who comply with the criteria contemplated in subsection (1); 25 ne Minister must establish a selection committee, consisting of not more than ve members appointed by the Minister; ne Minister must refer all nominations received to such selection committee; ne selection committee must compile a short-list of candidates in accordance 30 with the provisions of subsection (1); ne selection committee must, within 30 days after the signing of the letters of ppointment of its members, recommend to the Minister a list of not less than prominent of its members, recommend to the winnster a list of not less than aree candidates for each of the categories referred to in subsection (1); and ne Minister must appoint such number of members as is required from the list 35 f candidates recommended by the selection committee. ember of the of the Advisory Committee serves in a part-time capacity. ember of the Advisory Committee serves for a period not exceeding three ecified in the letter of appointment and may be reappointed for one more term 40 ing three years. pon the expiration of the term of office of the members of the Advisory 40 , the Minister has not yet appointed new members to take their place, the embers continue in office until new members have been appointed to replace them.
+Minister may at any time terminate the appointment of a member of the 45 Committee if that member is incapable of performing his or her functions or ilty of misconduct. appointment of a member of the Advisory Committee is terminated in terms on (6), the Minister must give the person written notice informing him or her of the term ination and must set out the reasons for the termination in the notice. ember of the Advisory Committee may resign by written notice to the 50 Minister.
+Registrar is a member of the Advisory Committee by virtue of his or her office. travelling a llowances as may be prescribed by the Minister after consultation with the 55 Minister of Finance.

-(10) The remuneration of members of the Advisory Committee must be prescribed.

-Disclosure of interests by members of Advisory Committee

-44. (1) Any member of the Advisory Committee who has a direct or indirect pecuniary interest in a matter being considered at a meeting of the Advisory Committee must, as soon as possible after the relevant facts have come to the member's knowledge, disclose the nature of the interest at the meeting.

-(2) A disclosure in terms of subsection (1) must be-

-(a) recorded in the minutes of the meeting of the Advisory Committee; and

-(b) made known in any advice given by the Advisory Committee in relation to that matter.

-Meetings of Advisory Committee

-45. (1) The Registrar must convene a meeting of the Advisory Committee when it is necessary for the purposes of the performance of the functions of the Advisory Committee.

-(2) At a meeting of the Advisory Committee, five members constitute a quorum.

-(3) The members must elect one of the members present at the meeting to preside at the meeting.(4) The Advisory Committee may determine the procedure to be followed in the

-(4) The Advisory Committee may determine the procedure to be followed in the performance of its functions.

-GENERAL PROVISIONS